WillemB2104/WillemB2104.github.io/_pages/research.md

 ## Diagnostic biomarkers in OCD and anxiety

 Can a brain scan tell us whether someone has a psychiatric disorder?
+{: .lead-question}

-Working with the **ENIGMA-OCD** consortium, I tested this on the largest dataset then
-available: scans of brain anatomy from 2,304 people with OCD and 2,068 healthy controls, collected at 36 institutes around the world.
+Working with the **ENIGMA-OCD** consortium, I tested this on the largest dataset then available: scans of brain anatomy from 2,304 people with OCD and 2,068 healthy controls, collected at 36 institutes around the world.

 The result was informative in an unexpected way.
 Models trained to recognise OCD from brain anatomy did not hold up when tested on scans from hospitals they